 High School Diploma or Equivalent

 Apprentices applications are accepted at any time during the year.
-Apprentices are then matched with approved employers.
-Upon match and completion of the hiring process, the apprentice commences the On the Job Training and Related Instruction portion of the apprenticeship.Apprentices are only accepted into the program in January and June of each year.
+Apprentices must work at a utility under a licensed operator.Uponcompletion of the hiring process, the apprentice commences the On the Job Training and Related Instruction portion of the apprenticeship.Apprentices are only accepted into the program in January and July of each year.